Birkbeck2/vdwp2223/objects.md

 So, you need a way to separately define types of bread in different classes, while inheriting common properties from a common bread class.

 Class definitions provide for inheritance with the `extends` keyword.
-You can write class ddefinitions that draw on others, pulling in their properties.
+This allows you to write class definitions that draw on other class definitions, pulling in their properties and methods.

 https://github.com/Birkbeck2/vdwp2223/blob/6b85fd3cbe4876058dae9ec57417273de5fe5ec0/objects.js#L81-L89